gridap/Gridap.jl/README.md

  ## Gridap community

-You can ask questions on the Julia Slack channel #gridap (see [here](https://julialang.org/slack/) how to join).
+You can ask questions and interact with the Gridap community on the Julia Slack channel #gridap (see [here](https://julialang.org/slack/) how to join). or our [gitter](https://gitter.im/Gridap-jl/community).
-You can also join our [gitter](https://gitter.im/Gridap-jl/community) chat to ask questions and interact with the Gridap community.

 ## Contributing to Gridap